MarcusOtter/Speldesign-Estetiska-BOT/README.md

   <img a="Code coverage" src="https://codecov.io/gh/LeMorrow/Speldesign-Estetiska-BOT/branch/master/graph/badge.svg" />
 </p>

+<br><br>

+## Please note
+This bot is a bit outdated and is undergoing some changes.
+Most of this information is probably inaccurate.

 ## Auto-deployment
 Has the ability to update itself when there are new commits in this repo.
 The screenshot below is a showcase of this feature.
 Notice how the GitHub webhook mentions [1b5ce5a - Add uptime command](https://github.com/LeMorrow/Speldesign-Estetiska-BOT/commit/1b5ce5a825f5543f152b92af4b9eadbce9cc08be).
 This command is then available after the bot has updated.